Skip to content

 Boundary vertices are those that lie on the exterior surface of the mesh.
 For 3D meshes, these are vertices on surface triangles.
 For 2D/surface meshes, these are vertices on boundary edges.

-Boolean array of length n_vertices, True for boundary vertices.
+ndarray of bool Boolean array of length n_vertices, True for boundary vertices.

 options: show_root_heading: true